alexhudson/stowage/README.md

 # Installation

 For now, I only really support Linux and MacOS systems - sorry, Windows users.
+I would love some feedback from Windows people about what they would need for it to work over there, though - nothing against Windows, I just don't have it :(

 ## General (works on all platforms)